 The National Urban Park Program

-At this time, no site for a National Urban Park in Edmonton has been selected, and Edmonton is under no obligation to establish the park.
-We are at the start of discussing what a National Urban Park might look like in our city.
+At this time, no site for a National Urban Park in Edmonton has been selected, and Edmonton is under no obligation to establish a park.
+We are at the start of discussing what a National Urban Park might look like in the Edmonton area.